 On the other hand, if you have a longer, more oval shaped face, you probably want to do the opposite—trimming the hair on your chin shorter and leaving more on the cheeks to help round out your face.
 Having too long of a beard on a skinny, longer face can make you look unhealthy, whereas the other gives your face a more pleasant, cheerful look.

 The exact trimming and shaping process will differ slightly depending on your particular beard style, but the main difference is how much hair you’ll be trimming off.
 For this reason, we’ll just stick to the basics of how the trimming should be done, on the understanding that you’ll read up on the exact process for your particular beard style.

 How to Trim a Beard with Scissors

 The first step to trimming your beard with scissors is to arm yourself with the right tools, in this case, a pair of small, sharp scissors—preferably barber’s shears.
-Don’t waste your time trying to use any other type of scissors, as they will likely either not be sharp enough or be too bulky to wield properly (recommended mustache and beard scissors).
+Don’t waste your time trying to use any other type of scissors, as they will likely either not be sharp enough or be too bulky to wield properly (recommended mustache and beard scissors on Amazon).
 Make sure your scissors are clean and sharp before getting started, then settle in somewhere with a good mirror and plenty of light.